LeanerCloud/AutoSpotting/README.md

 ### Official binaries ###

 The above stack installs the latest build generated automatically after each commit.
-Even though these builds are usully stable enough, they may have not yet been thoroughly tested and come with no warranty and only best effort community support.
+Even though these builds are usually stable enough, they may have not yet been thoroughly tested and come with no warranty and only best effort community support.